 Diagram: Layer 3 failure detection

 All Layer 3 protocols use HELLOs to maintain neighbor adjacency and a DEAD time to declare a neighbor dead.
 These timers can be tuned for faster convergence.
 However, it is generally not recommended due to the increase in CPU utilization causing false positives and the challenges ISSU and SSO face.
-They are enabling Bidirectional Forwarding Detection ( BFD ) as the Layer 3 detection mechanism is strongly recommended over aggressive protocol times and using BFD for all protocols.
+They enable bidirectional forwarding detection ( BFD ) as the layer 3 detection mechanism is strongly recommended over aggressive protocol times, and they use BFD for all protocols.

 Bidirectional Forwarding Detection ( BFD ) is a lightweight hello protocol for sub-second Layer 3 failure detection.
 It can run over multiple transport protocols such as MPLS, THRILL, IPv6, and IPv4, making it the preferred Layer 3 failure detection method.